govend/govend/README.md

 You can now ignore the large `vendor/` directory and pass the small `vendor.yml` file to your buddy.
 Your buddy can run `$ govend` and will get the exact same dependency versions as specified by `vendor.yml`.

-This is how a team of developers can ensure reproducible builds without checking the `vendor/` directory into a version control system.
+This is how a team of developers can ensure reproducible builds if they do not want to check the `vendor/` directory into a version control system.

+> Note: It is still a best practice to check in the `vendor/` directory to your VCS.

 # Update Locked Vendored Packages